Scott Hull (guitarist): Japanese Torture Comedy Hour

 Formed by Scott Hull and former AC member Tim Morse, with Andrew Kokes doing electronics, Japanese Torture Comedy Hour is, as Scott puts it, a "hybrid of noisecore and power electronics."
 Audio recordings are hard to come by for JTCH.

-Producer
+Production work

 Scott is also known for his ability of producing and mastering not only his own projects' albums, but others' as well, such as the debut album by Sockweb.
 His studio, Visceral Sound, is based in Bethesda, Maryland.
 He is not to be confused with New York-based mastering engineer Scott Hull (owner of Masterdisk).

 Influences

 Hull has spoken highly of experimental thrash metal band Voivod, jazz fusion guitarists John McLaughlin and Allan Holdsworth, and sludge metal innovators the Melvins.